 Diagnosis and Treatment

-When faced with side effects like ill-health after transplant, it is best to consult the doctors.
+When faced with side effects like ill-health after stem cell transplant, it is best to consult the doctors.
 Doctors can diagnose both acute and chronic GVHD after an evaluation of symptoms but a biopsy of a tissue sample from the skin, liver, stomach, intestine, or other sites can ensure the condition.

 Although pre-assessment of the risks is the best solution to such a condition, treatments in the form of medications to suppress the immune system or inflammatory reactions, are also available to treat GVHD.
 The treatment pattern will further depend on whether the GVHD condition is acute or chronic.
 Another potential form of advanced treatment for such a condition is known as extracorporeal photopheresis, that removes, treats, and reinfuses the patient’s blood.